Jump to section

 2. Financial assistance received from the government: total monetary value of financial assistance received by the organization from any government during the reporting period.

-1. For items a through e, please refer to Consolidated Financial Statements beginning on p.127 of FY2022 Consolidated Financial Statements.
+1. For items a through e, please refer to p.53 and onwards of the Annual Financial Report for FY2023.
 For item f, please refer to the "Expenditure for social contribution activities" listed on Social-related data.

 2. We do not currently conduct this assessment.